-This is Part One of a three-part article series designed to help you understand the website planning process.
+This is Part One of a three-part article series about the website planning process.

 Are you thinking about taking your small business online?

-If so, one of the many decisions you need to make is whether or not to build the web site yourself, or get someone to help build your web site.
+If so, one of the many decisions you need to make is whether or not to build your website yourself, or get someone else to help create your website.

 Both choices have pros and cons.
-Whatever option you pick will depend on a number of things such as:
+Whichever choice you pick will depend on various things like:

 - Sense of urgency

-- Your level of commitment to manage the project
+- Your level of commitment to supervise and manage the project

-If your budget is limited and you want to save money, you could opt to develop the site yourself, but it goes without saying that you will need to spend time figuring out how to put things together.
+If your budget is limited and you want to save money, you could decide to create the site yourself, but it goes without saying that you will then need to spend time learning how to put it all together.

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.